 Other conducting highlights include Pittsburgh Symphony Orchestra (USA), Nashville Symphony Orchestra (USA), Kammersymphonie Graz (Austria), Orchestra Sinfônica da USP (Brazil), Sao Paulo Symphony (Brazil), London Mozart Players (UK) and multiple appearances with the Royal Norther Sinfonia (UK) and the Southbank Sinfonia (London), among others.
 Opera credits include Music Director for the premiere and tour of Opera for the Unknown Woman (Melanie Wilson/Fuel Opera), Music Director for Bloomsbury Opera, Chorus Master for The Royal Opera House, Covent Garden and was most recently Music Director for the production of Bernstein’s MASS at the University of North Carolina School for the Arts.
 Karin was Assistant Conductor this year for the Longborough Festival Opera’s production of Donizetti’s Anna Bolena (Jeremy Silver, Music Director).

-As a collaborative pianist, Karin has worked with the Hot Springs Music Festival Opera, the George Mason Opera and Dance Company, and has accompanied world premiere solo performances by up-and-coming international composers and artists.
-Karin composed music for the Salt Lake City Winter Olympic Games, sung by Aretha Franklin and released on NBC Records.
-She will return to composing in 2017/18 with a song commission for the Equator Festival, England.
+With first studies in piano performance, Karin has worked with the Hot Springs Music Festival Opera, the George Mason Opera and Dance Company, and has accompanied world premiere solo performances by up-and-coming international composers and artists.
+While still in high school, Karin composed music for the Salt Lake City Winter Olympic Games, recorded by Aretha Franklin and released on NBC Records.